-The Cosmo is the only casino where I ever got bounceback offers for my play, earned a day or two after showing up, which had to be used within 48 hours.
-Normally bounceback offers are found in locals markets to get return visits, butis a clever use by Cosmo to get players to spend more time on site during a Las Vegas visit.
+The Cosmo is the only strip casino where I ever got bounceback offers for my play, earned a day or two after showing up, which had to be used within 48 hours.
+Normally bounceback offers are found in locals markets to get return visits, but is a clever use by Cosmo to get players to spend more time on site during a Las Vegas visit.

-Wicked Spoon is the Cosmopolitan’s buffet, and is one of the rare buffets that’s been open during the COVID-19 pandemic, albeit off and on.
-I visited during this, and the main change outside of capacity is that they serve you the portions as you walk around, instead of you grabbing your own portions, and you must be masked while walking around.
+Wicked Spoon is the Cosmopolitan’s buffet, and is one of the rare buffets that’s been open during the COVID-19 pandemic, and to actually reopen at all.
+During the height of the restrictions capacity limits were in place, as was them serving you the portions instead of grabbing your own, but those have slowly been backed off as Vegas returned to normal.
 The buffet was quite enjoyable even with the restrictions, and was still all you can eat.

-Their food court of sorts is a really good one, with some great food choices at reasonable prices that aren’t standard fast food chains.
+Their food hall Block 16 (don’t call it a food court) is a really good one, with some great food choices at reasonable prices that aren’t standard fast food chains.
 I’m particularly fond of Hattie B’s Hot Chicken, which I’ve partaken in multiple times and have enjoyed each time.

 They’ve got a strong restaurant collection, including The Henry, as well as popular grab and go places like Eggslut and Milk Bar.